 The password analysis shows you in the Entropy column a password's strength in bit (unit).
 The higher the number of bits, the stronger the password.
 The analysis of Dictionary similarity, which is shown in percent, is also important.

-You should not use passwords that appear in dictionaries since during "dictionary attacks" attackers use an extensive list of common words that are parts of passwords or also often used as passwords in general.
+You should not use passwords that appear in dictionaries since during "dictionary attacks", attackers use an extensive list of common words that are parts of passwords or also often used as passwords by themselves.

 The Time to crack column estimates how long it would take for a professional hacker to crack the selected password using dictionary or Brute Force attacks.

 If you click the description of a column, the passwords are sorted according to the a column's content.
 For example, you can sort your passwords in ascending or descending quality.

 To improve a password's quality, select it and click Edit in the lower left corner of the window.

 The Properties, where you can make the desired changes, open.
 For example, you can go to the Password Generator and generate a stronger password.